PoTsungChen/Global-Layoff-Analysis/README.md

 # 📊 Global Layoff Anslysis

 ## 🖼️Contxt
 In a volatile economic climate, organizations require clear visibility into labor market shifts to drive strategic capital allocation and competitive positioning.
-This project delivers data-driven insights by evaluating sector-specific risk, geographic headcount trends, and the correlation between funding lifecycle stages and long-term enterprise stability.
+This project delivers data-driven insights by evaluating sector-specific risk, geographic layoff trends, and the correlation between funding lifecycle stages and long-term enterprise stability.
 The final analysis provides a framework for optimizing corporate budgeting and mitigating venture capital investment risk.

 ## 🧩Business Problems